mecid/mecid.github.io/_posts/2023-07-04-mastering-swift-foundation-formatter-api-custom-format-styles.md

 {% include friends.html %}

-As I said in the previous post, many types from the Swift Foundation provide *formatted* function allowing us to format dates, numbers, etc., into the user-presentable style.
+As I said in the previous post, many types from the Swift Foundation provide the *formatted* function allowing us to format dates, numbers, etc., into the user-presentable style.
 The whole formatting logic lives outside of the concrete type.
 The Swift Foundation defines many different types conforming to the *FormatStyle* protocol, allowing encapsulation of the formatting logic.

 > To learn more about the basics of the Swift Foundation Formatter API, take a look at my ["Mastering Swift Foundation Formatter API.
 Basics"](/2023/05/30/mastering-swift-foundation-formatter-api-basics/) post.